nhsengland/datascience/docs/our_work/p61_mmfair.md

 title: Understanding Fariness and Explainability in Multimodal Approaches within Healthcare
 permalink: p61_mmfair.html
 summary: Pipeline to compare the impact on fairness of using a fusion model versus a single modality model
-tags: ['MULTI-MODAL', 'RESEARCH', 'OPEN DATA']
+tags: ['MULTI MODAL', 'RESEARCH', 'OPEN DATA']
 ---

 Explainability, fairness, and bias identification and mitigation are all essential components for the